rodrgz/histop/README.md

  -b <BAR_SIZE>    Size of the bar graph (default: 25) -n               Do not print the bar
- -np              Do not print the percentage in the bar -nc              Do not print the cumulative percentage in the bar ██               Percentage
+ -np              Do not print the percentage in the bar -nc              Do not print the inverse cumulative percentage in the bar ██               Percentage
- ▓▓               Cumulative percentage
+ ▓▓               Inverse cumulative percentage
 ```

 ## Example